Also called: cause-and-effect diagram, Ishikawa diagram

 Note that some ideas appear in two different places.
 "Calibration" shows up under "Methods" as a factor in the analytical procedure, and also under "Measurement" as a cause of lab error.
 "Iron tools" can be considered a "Methods" problem when taking samples or a "Manpower" problem with maintenance personnel.

-Analyze process dispersion with this simple, visual tool.
+Start using the fishbone diagram template and analyze process dispersion with this simple, visual tool.
 The resulting diagram illustrates the main causes and subcauses leading to an effect (symptom).
-Start using the Fishbone tool (Excel, 39 KB).